Best retro phones: the greatest mobile phones of all time

-Here's our list of the best retro phones the world has ever seen.
+Here's our list of the greatest, now vintage, phones the world has ever seen.
 A world when we didn't use our phone to stream Netflix, rather play a little game called Snake.
 Don't forget to vote for your favourite and if it isn't on the list, then let us know!

 Best retro phones